-NevadaNano (Nevada Nanotech Systems, Inc.) develops and manufactures MEMS-based sensor modules and subsystems for a diverse array of government and commercial applications.
+NevadaNano (Nevada Nanotech Systems, Inc.) develops and manufactures micro-electro-mechanical systems (MEMS)-based sensor modules and subsystems for a diverse array of commercial and government applications.
 Our products are used by system integrator partners and by system manufacturers who benefit from the unique characteristics of our sensors — namely small size, low cost, unattended operation, and the ability to detect a broad range of threats with a single, standard sensor configuration.

-While our initial DOD-sponsored work has been mostly focused on chemical and explosive threat detection, the Company is uniquely positioned to address a broad range of sensor applications.
+NevadaNano is uniquely positioned to address a broad range of sensor applications.
 Vapors from bio-agents have been successfully detected, as have chemicals representative of illicit drugs and human respiration.
 The greatest impact from chemical, explosive, and bio-sensors will only be felt when they can be deployed ubiquitously in large numbers and over wide areas.
-This will only happen when sensors are small and affordable, can sense a very broad range of substances, and are robust enough to operate un-attended for long periods of time.
+This will only happen when sensors are small and affordable, can sense a very broad range of substances, and are robust enough to operate unattended for long periods of time.
 The core element of NevadaNano’s sensor modules and systems is manufactured on a solid-state, MEMS technology offering small size, low cost, and high reliability.
 The sensing element is an array of MEMS structures that are not only self-activating and self-sensing, they are also self-cleaning and self-calibrating, thus enabling unattended deployment for extended periods.
 Using proprietary materials as well as unique sensing methods and analysis techniques, a single sensor configuration is able to detect hundreds of diverse types of vapors and particles.
-These advantages make our Self-Sensing ArrayTM solution the leading candidate to fulfill the vision of ubiquitous sensor deployment for both homeland security and commercial applications.
+These advantages make our Molecular Property Spectrometer (MPS™) solution the leading candidate to fulfill the vision of ubiquitous sensor deployment for both homeland security and commercial applications.